jgerchen/polyploid_variant_calling/README.md

 ```
 ### Installing other software

-This workflow uses a bunch of other software packages, which are available as modules on MetaCentrum.
+This workflow uses a bunch of other software packages.
 Specifically, for each part of the workflow they are:

 0. Indexing of reference genome
 * BWA